Azure/data-management-zone/docs/guidance/EnterpriseScaleAnalytics-LimitingCrossTenantPrivateEndpointProvisioning.md

 ### Considerations when assigning this policy definition

 The policy shown above blocks the creation of private endpoints in a different subscription than the service itself (represented as connections A and D in Figure 1).
-If this is a requirement for certain use-cases, we are recommending using .
+If this is a requirement for certain use-cases, we recommend using policy exemptions.
 There are no other known patterns that are blocked by this policy definition.

 ## Scenario 2: Deny connections from private endpoints created in other tenants